goooseman/devsparks-blog/NOTES.md

 ### Site layout

+- body:
+  - should not have horizontal scroll on mobile
 - `<header>`:
   - everything inside should be wrapped in `.layout__container`
   - contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog).
 Also Fix typo link, switch theme switch on the right.